ruidlopes/minimal.js/README.md

 # Extending with custom renderers

 If the supplied functionality is limiting what you want to do with HTML templates and/or JSON data binding, you can extend `minimal.js` with your own renderers (or tailor existing ones to `minimal.js`'s *personality*).
-The `$m.custom` function provides this functionality, as follows:
+The `$m.custom` hashmap provides this functionality, as follows:

-	$m.custom(name, renderFunction)

-where `name` is a `string` to be matched at `data-render` attributes, whereas `renderFunction` provides the custom templating functionality with the following signature:

-	function(json, element) { ... }
+	$m.custom.name = function(json, element) { ... };

-where `json` corresponds to JSON data to be bound, and `element` is a DOM element contextualising the custom renderer.
+where `name` is a `string` to be matched at `data-render` attributes, which maps to a function that provides the custom templating functionality with the following parameters: `json` corresponds to JSON data to be bound, and `element` is a DOM element contextualising the custom renderer.

 > **Note:** authors may delegate DOM elements to other renderers by invoking the `$m(json, element)` function where appropriate (yes, `$m` can take an additional `element` as the rendering context - please tell this to nobody).

 Also, authors are *advised* to check for the presence of the `data-*` attributes (such as `data-mode`), and have their renderers act accordingly.
 An auxiliary function is provided for this feature, with the following signature:

- 	$m.custom.dataset(element, namespace)
+ 	$m.dataset(element, namespace)

 Example to get the `mode` of a given element:

- 	var mode = $m.custom.dataset(document.getElementById("some-element"), "mode")
+ 	var mode = $m.dataset(document.getElementById("some-element"), "mode")

 ## Example